paravsingla/paravsingla.github.io/_posts/2018-09-03-I'll-be-everything.md

 And now, all of a sudden, life seems long to me.
 Because I actively participate in it.
 I want to do a lot of things.
 I want to be a lot of things.
 It used to make me sad because I thought I won't be able to.
 But now, I've come to know that if I'm willing to let go of the gold standard, to let go of the possibility of creating magic, I get to ask the question: why not all?

 Why can't I be everything I want and more?
-The old ansewer was "life is short".
+The old answer was "life is short".
 But I think its the mindset that is short.
 And I used to operate in the short-term mindset.
 But now, when I dream about me being something new, I collect everything and push it to a folder.

 I'll pick it up later.